mittal-prashant/Copy-Tracker/README.md

 # Copy-Tracker

-Just a simple copy tracker to store current tabs url and some text you want to copy.
+Tracker to store tabs URL and TEXT